The D’Alembert strategy in roulette explained

 Advantages

-There is no roulette strategy that is 100 percent safe and works, as every system carries a certain amount of risk, but the D’Alembert strategy is among the safest ways to leave the roulette table with winnings.
+There is no roulette strategy that is 100% safe and works, as every system carries a certain amount of risk, but the D’Alembert strategy is among the safest ways to leave the roulette table with winnings.
 You don’t need a large bankroll and you don’t run the risk of being restricted by the table limits, unless you have a very unlucky streak in the game.

 Author Lucas Costa